erjank/teaching/practices.md

 pairs, not just the learners who are struggling, so that no one feels singled out.
 It's also useful to have people sit in new places (and hence pair with different partners) after each coffee or meal break.

+FIXME: comment on the importance of switching roles within each pair.

+FIXME: comment on pros and cons of having pairs switch up.

 ## Have Learners Make Predictions